Is Two Days Enough in Budapest?

 Transportation:

-- Purchase a Budapest Card, which offers unlimited public transportation, free entry to several attractions, and discounts at restaurants and shops.
+Get a Budapest Card, which will give you unlimited use of public transport, free access to some attractions, discounts on restaurants and shops.

 Local Cuisine:

-Don’t leave Budapest without trying some local dishes.
-Classic Hungarian dishes to taste include goulash, langos (fried dough), chimney cake, and the famous Hungarian pastries such as dobos torte and kürtőskalács.
+Be sure to try both local and some standard Hungarian dishes on your way out of Budapest.
+Dishes that one should have at least once in life include goulash, langos (fried dough), chimney cake, and the typical Hungarian pastries such as dobos torte and kürtőskalács.

 Safety: